Efficient Multi-Cycle Folded Integer Multipliers: Results

 The architectures presented in this work are suitable for any CT.
 However, the feedback design is the most appropriate design of our architectures for CT $\geq$ 3.
-The feed-forward design is only area-efficient for a CT of 2 since increasing the CT impacts the area negatively.
+The feedforward design is only area-efficient for a CT of 2 since increasing the CT impacts the area negatively.
 The Karatsuba algorithm gives optimal results for a CT of 3.
 However, it can be implemented for any CT that is a multiple of 3.
 This, nevertheless, is only beneficial for very large multiplications.
-The feedback design scales well as CT increases, offering an increase in area savings.
+The feedback design scales well as the CT increases, offering an increase in area savings and a reduction in average peak power.
 Table \ref{table:differentCTs} includes the synthesis results of 32 $\times$32 bit multipliers using different CTs (2-8).
 Feedback designs scale well for greater CTs, offering greater area reductions and reducing the average peak power.